 It would be impossible for even the biggest research outfits to test every single brand of clad stainless cookware on the market; there's just too many of them.
 The good news, though, is that it's not really necessary.
 Whatever your budget, only a few are worth considering.
 The reasons why are explained in our other cookware articles.
-(If you're new to clad stainless cookware, you should check out our archives--and if not our site, find another site you trust and educate yourself before you buy!)

-We're here to help, and even though we can't test every brand, we know enough to make a solid assessment and steer buyers in the right direction.
+Even though we can't test every brand, we know enough to make a solid assessment and steer buyers in the right direction.

 Here are clad stainless cookware micro-reviews to help you narrow the field.

 - Fully clad or disc (bottom only) clad stainless steel cookware

 - Tri-ply and multi-ply

 - Either a recognized brand or having at least 20 reviews on Amazon (or elsewhere).

 The brands are listed in alphabetical order, so if you've come here to look for a specific brand, it will be easy to find.
 Just scroll through the table of contents and click to jump right to the micro-review.